Understanding Jig & Fixture Design, Construction, and Equipment

 • Never lift with a hook or other device that could deform the lifting ring.
 Use only cable designed for lifting.

-Standard Hoist Rings.
-Standard hoist rings, Figure 4-31, have a low profile and are attached directly to the mounting surface with socket-head cap screws.
-This is the most economical type of hoist ring.
+Standard Hoist Rings: Standard hoist rings, shown in Figure 4-31, have a low profile and are attached directly to the mounting surface with socket-head cap screws.
+This is the most economical type of hoist ring, available for loads up to 20,000 pounds.
 The solid forged lifting ring pivots 180º but does not rotate.
-These hoist rings are available for loads to 20,000 lbs.

 Figure 4-33.
-Hoist Rings should be used in place of eye bolts for all heavy lifting applications.
+Hoist Rings should be used in place of eye bolts for all heavy-lifting applications.

 Figure 4-34.
 Hoist-ring clips keep swivel hoist rings stationary while not in use for lifting.